-The Margravial Opera House Bayreuth, a world heritage site since 2012, was reopened after extensive restauration in 2018 and is one of the most beautiful baroque theaters in the world.
+The Margravial Opera House Bayreuth, a world heritage site since 2012, is one of the most beautiful baroque theatres in the world.

-The restoration taking place from 2013 to 2018 re‑established the original light and airy atmosphere of the illusionistic painting in the auditorium with its overwhelming three-dimensional effect.
+The restoration taking place from 2013 to 2018 re‑established among other things the original light and airy atmosphere of the illusionistic painting in the auditorium with its overwhelming three-dimensional effect.

 (Text source: Bayerische Schlösserverwaltung)

 Video: The Margravial Opera House in 37 seconds